 Her work has also been displayed in important group shows such as WACK!
 Art and the Feminist Revolution, Museum of Contemporary Art, Los Angeles; Haunted: Contemporary Photography / Video / Performance, Guggenheim, New York; Ends of the Earth: Land Art to 1974, Museum of Contemporary Art, Los Angeles; and A Bigger Splash: Painting After Performance, Tate Modern, London.

 Ana Mendieta / Covered in Time and History at Bildmuseet is the largest presentation of Mendieta's artistic practice shown in Sweden to date.
 The exhibition has been produced by Bildmuseet in cooperation with the Katherine E. Nash Gallery at the University of Minnesota.
-Our thanks to The Estate of Ana Mendieta Collection och Galerie Lelong, New York/Paris, and to Barbro Osher Pro Suecia Foundation.
+Our thanks to The Estate of Ana Mendieta Collection and Galerie Lelong, New York/Paris, and to Barbro Osher Pro Suecia Foundation.